Heather Nedohin: 1999–2010

-2010–present
+2010–2015

 In 2010, Nedohin added Nova Scotian Laine Peters as the team's lead.
 At the 2011 Alberta Scotties Tournament of Hearts, Nedohin lost to Shannon Kleibrink in the final.

 The team would have a stellar 2011-12 season.
 Nedohin went to her first Grand Slam final at the 2011 Manitoba Lotteries Women's Curling Classic, where she lost to fellow Albertan Renée Sonnenberg (a team that included 3 of Nedohin's former teammates).
 Her rink then went on to win the 2012 Alberta Scotties Tournament of Hearts, giving her another trip to the national championships.
 At the 2012 Scotties Tournament of Hearts, in Red Deer, the team finished the round robin with a 7-4 record, tied for third with Quebec's Marie-France Larouche.
 They then beat Larouche 7-4 in the 3 vs. 4 game, and then beat Manitoba's Jennifer Jones 6-5 in the semi-final.
 In the final, Nedohin won the national title, defeating British Columbia's Kelly Scott 7-6.

 Nedohin's 2012 Scotties win qualified her team to represent Canada at the 2012 Ford World Women's Curling Championship in Lethbridge, Alberta.
 The rink finished the round robin with a 7-4 record, tied for fourth with the United States' Allison Pottinger.
 Nedohin beat Pottinger in the tie breaker match, qualifying them for the playoffs against Korea's Kim Ji-sun.
 Nedohin lost to Kim in the 3 vs. 4 match, by a score of 4-3.
 This put them in the bronze medal game, where Nedohin would face Kim once again.
 With the bronze on the line this time, Nedohin beat Kim, 9-6, earning Canada a bronze medal.

 As winners of the 2012 Scotties, Nedohin would get to skip Team Canada at the 2013 Scotties Tournament of Hearts.
 Nedohin's rink would not be able to repeat her 2012 performance, as her team would finish 4th, after losing in the bronze medal game to British Columbia's Kelly Scott.

 Nedohin would play in the 2013 Canadian Olympic Curling Trials where she would finish with a 3–4 record, missing the playoffs.

 In 2015 Heather Nedohin announced she would be stepping back from the game and that Chelsea Carey, formerly of Manitoba, would be taking over her current team.